w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 ### 5. Does this specification introduce new state for an origin that persists across browsing sessions?

-Reading systems, in order to meet user expectations, must retain some information across browsing sessions.
-The spec does not mention this, as it does not mandate this user agent behavior.
+Reading systems, in order to meet user expectations, must retain some information across browsing sessions, for example to remember reading location.
+The spec has a non-normative section saying that reading systems should treat each EPUB as a unique origin, but does not say anything about most reading system behaviors.

 ### 6. What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?